N6REJ/AdiBags_Shadowlands_Crafting/README.md

-# AdiBags - Shadowlands Crafting Crafting
+# AdiBags - Shadowlands Crafting
 Wow AdiBags - Shadowlands Crafting addons for AdiBags

 The purpose is to be a single category filter for AdiBags